The book: The History of Jazz in Europe

 Wouter Turkenburg: Iceland, Norway, Denmark, Sweden, Finland, Benelux, France.

-The initial plan
+The initial plan for the book

 A structure was developed for the writing of the book 'The History of Jazz in Europe'.
 Collier, Knauer and Turkenburg decided that they would be the three editors-in-chief.
 Each of them, according to the selection made, would ask contributors to write the history of jazz of their country.
 Once all contributions were collected, the editors-in-chief would write an over arching final chapter.
 The entire book should be about 500 pages, about 150,000 words.
 Conferences should be organized in which contributors could exchange their progress, and could help each other to finalize their contributions.